 Lenders must also help you to make an informed decision about whether to enter into the contract.

-Read Lender Responsibility Principles to find out more.
+Read about the Responsible Lending Code to find out more.

 If you don’t agree to take out any form of credit-related insurance but you are still charged for it, this may be in breach of the Fair Trading Act.
 It is illegal to make you take out this insurance.
 Lenders may not make false or misleading representations about your agreement to acquire products or services.
 In this case you should ask the lender to cancel the credit-related insurance and you should receive a full refund.